- Dental Education

 DDS, DMD, or equivalent general dental degree.

-All core courses described in the Graduate Catalog under the section entitled Center for Advanced Dental Education except CAD.514, CAD.523, and CAD.524 are required.
+All core courses described in the Graduate Catalog under the section entitled Center for Advanced Dental Education except CAD.5140 and CAD.5240 are required.
 In addition, required endodontic specialty courses include all courses described below.

-Supervised clinical endodontic treatment of patients; comprehensive endodontic specialty examinations utilizing written, oral, and practical clinical formats; teaching practium.
+Supervised clinical endodontic treatment of patients; comprehensive endodontic specialty examinations utilizing written, oral, and practical clinical formats; teaching practicum.

 Total required credit-hours: 50